 However, Hye-Moore said that even if the court rules adversely, she will not stop praying at school board meetings and glorifying Christ.

 “I respect other religions, but America is built on Christianity,” she stated.
 “We are the majority.”

 As previously reported, a city councilman in Cuyahoga Falls, Ohio is similarly refusing to stop praying in Jesus’ name despite complaints and demands from a prominent atheist activist organization.

 According to the Cuyahoga Falls News Press, Mader said that his relationship with Christ is more important than the offense that men might have at the mention of His name.
-He stated that some that he has approached for counsel have advised to invoking the name of Jesus, but he will not do so.
+He outlined that some have counseled him to stop invoking the name of Jesus, but he has declined to do so.